zhan-xu/RigNet/README.md

 ```

 ## Quick start
 We provide a script for quick start.
-First download our trained models from[here](https://umass.box.com/s/l7dxfayrubf5qzxcyg7can715xnislwm).
+First download our trained models from [here](https://umass.box.com/s/l7dxfayrubf5qzxcyg7can715xnislwm).
 Put the checkpoints folder into the project folder.

 Check and run quick_start.py.
 We provide some examples in this script.